solid/authorization-panel/proposals/LauncherApp.md

 ```

 And include that, or a colletion of such files in each created acl.
-Inclusion is useful to avoid duplication of access control rules.
+Inclusion is useful to avoid duplication of access change rules.

 ### Varying levels of sensitivity for resources